chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 ☑️ Build a Bicep Template

-☑️ Deploy a Bicep Template
+☑️ Configure a DevOps Pipeline to Deploy a Bicep Template (Azure Cosmos DB) as Self Service

-☑️ Configure a DevOps Pipeline to Deploy a Bicep Template as Self Service
+☑️ Add step to Logic App to persist azurepetstore.com order into new Azure Cosmos DB